 Licensees are advised to seek early, specific guidance from the OGA during the screening stage for any development proposal that may have transboundary implications.
 The authorisation time-scale for transboundary fields will depend on the level of agreement needed between the States concerned.
 A Framework Treaty between the UK and Norway is already in place.

-Please direct any comments or queries to the relevant OGA Field Team Leader.
+Please direct any comments or queries to the relevant OGA Area Team contact.